SheathedBlade/quartz/content/Characters/Rietta Wrynia.md

 >*// K.M. edit //*
 >What Rietta had received is a weapon that is now known as a **semi-automatic rifle** in Nova Ciel.
 There are compartments in which she can insert containers filled with alchemical solutions, which allows her to fire bullets infused with the solutions to inflict various effects on her target.

 It is also at this time where our physicians have confirmed the **protean essence** of Rietta, confirming her status as an Avatar of the [[Protean Concepts#The Navigator|Navigator]].
-For personal reasons, Rietta's parents requested this information be private until they, as a family, arrive back to the Ferros Republic.
+For personal reasons, Rietta's parents requested this information be private until they, as a family, arrive back to Galaderyn.
 It is understandable, however, given the structure of society within the Republic.
 The class structure allows for those who are officially identified as Avatars of the Navigator to be instantly given the status of **sovereign elves**.
 It would be a boon for this family, as they started out as **industrious elves**.
 As such, the quality of life afforded to sovereign elves would immensely help the family in terms of financial status and influence as merchants.
 ## Appearance

 Rietta is a young girl with pointed ears and fair skin.
 She also has a slender frame, which is not unexpected of someone whose job is to foray and gather materials in the wild.
 Her bust size is measured to be D/E (US/JP).
 One can expect her youthful appearance to stay consistent, as elves tend to retain their young adult look up until they reach the last quarter of their lifespans.
 Generally, an elf's total lifespan is an average of 8000 years.